nsrau/azure-docs.it-it/articles/virtual-machines/linux/sizes-hpc.md

 [!INCLUDE [virtual-machines-common-a8-a9-a10-a11-specs](../../../includes/virtual-machines-common-a8-a9-a10-a11-specs.md)]

-## <a name="rdma-capable-instances"></a>Istanze con supporto per RDMA
-Un subset delle istanze a elevato utilizzo di calcolo (H16r, H16mr, NC24r, A8 e A9) è dotato di un'interfaccia di rete per la connettività ad accesso diretto a memoria remota (RDMA).
-Questa interfaccia è un'aggiunta all'interfaccia di rete di Azure standard disponibile per gli altri formati di VM.
+### <a name="mpi"></a>MPI

-Questa interfaccia consente alle istanze con supporto per RDMA di comunicare attraverso una rete InfiniBand che funziona a velocità FDR per macchine virtuali H16r, H16mr e NC24r e a velocità QDR per macchine virtuali A8 e A9.
-Le funzionalità RDMA possono migliorare la scalabilità e le prestazioni delle applicazioni MPI (Message Passing Interface) in esecuzione solo in Intel MPI 5.x.
-Le versioni successive (2017, 2018) della libreria di runtime MPI Intel non sono compatibili con i driver RDMA di Azure.
+Sono supportati solo i runtime Intel MPI 5.x.
+Le versioni successive (2017, 2018) della libreria di runtime MPI Intel non sono compatibili con i driver Linux RDMA di Azure.

-Distribuire le VM con supporto per RDMA nello stesso set di disponibilità, se si usa il modello di distribuzione Azure Resource Manager, o nello stesso servizio cloud, se si usa il modello di distribuzione classica.
-Seguono altri requisiti per le macchine virtuali Linux con supporto per RDMA per accedere alla rete RDMA di Azure.

 ### <a name="distributions"></a>Distribuzioni